Repeat customers are the backbone of many businesses.

 On the other hand, loyal customers are more committed to a particular company and are less likely to switch to a different brand.
 They may have a strong emotional connection to the company and its products or services and may be willing to pay a premium for the quality and value it provides.

-Before moving ahead, look at some customer retention and repeat customer statistics.
-Because the thing is — it’s good to measure, quantify, and analyze a problem before starting to find a solution.
+Before moving ahead, look at some existing customer revenue statistics and repeat buying statistics.
+Because the thing is—it’s good to measure, quantify, and analyze a problem before starting to find a solution.
 So, let’s go:

 Customer Retention and Loyalty Programs